 "Our hydraulic products can contribute to wind power generation and electric vehicles."

-Hideharu Nagahisa, President, Yuken Kogyo Founded in 1956, Yuken Kogyo specializes in hydraulics, supplying its hydraulic equipment and systems to various industries.
+Hideharu Nagahisa, President, Yuken Kogyo

+Founded in 1956, Yuken Kogyo specializes in hydraulics, supplying its hydraulic equipment and systems to various industries.
 Starting with the establishment of its overseas manufacturing base in Taiwan in 1969, the company has built a group network for manufacturing and sales throughout Asia.

-Linear servo valves "Today the business environment is changing at an accelerated pace due to the Fourth Industrial Revolution," says Hideharu Nagahisa, President of Yuken Kogyo.
+Linear servo valves

+"Today the business environment is changing at an accelerated pace due to the Fourth Industrial Revolution," says Hideharu Nagahisa, President of Yuken Kogyo.
 "Our group of companies is therefore aiming to create added value to meet our customers' needs, whilst improving our global production system to support our growth."

 Though the company deals primarily with oil hydraulic products, the group president stresses how Yuken Kogyo - like all Tier 1 businesses - must respond to globalization, digitalization and sustainability trends.
 "Therefore, we need to expand our business into other areas, through partnerships or through mergers and acquisitions.
-That will be the source of our future growth," he says.
-"We often receive sug- KIRIKO shaving gestions for overseas compactor partnerships, and we are proactively considering those offers.
+That will be the source of our compactor partnerships, and we are proactively considering those offers.
 For example, we are considering entering the mobile market in India.
 We are also considering expanding our business into the aerospace industry, as well as the water hydraulics and hydraulic robot industries.
 It can be difficult to create synergies between companies in the same sector, however, it is possible for companies in different sectors to do so.
 That is our vision."
-With decarbonization a key global trend for the future, energy-saving products are in greater demand, and thus Yuken Kogyo is transitioning its strategy to focus on more environmentally friendly products.
-"Our hydraulic products can contribute to wind power generation, as wind power generators use a hydraulic system," says Mr. Nagahisa.
-"Another example is society's shift to electric vehicles (EVs).
-The EV body materials are varied, so we are responding to this trend too.
-There are many opportunities for us to explore."